w314/notes/javaNotes/oop.md

+### 37 Describe what an object is.

+An object is an instance of a class in memory.

+- In Java, you never interact with objects directly.
+Instead, you interact with them through their reference, which is the memory address used by the JVM to find a particular object.

+- constructor declares how an object is to be instantiated and initialized from the class "blueprint".

 ### 52 Describe inheritance and how would you use it in a project?

 `Inheritance` is inheriting the common state and behavior of parent class (super class) by its derived class (sub class or child class).